andyblueyo/no-ai-ads/README.md

 A uBlock Origin filter list that blocks ads from AI startups and AI-branded businesses.

 ## Built with AI
-AI did the heavey lifting on building and creating this repo.
+AI did the heavy lifting on building and creating this repo.
 I know this seems hypocritical to be using AI to block AI and AI related businesses, but AI is a tool at our disposable and it's our choice on how we use it.
 I chose to use AI responsibly to create tools to combat againest AI.
 So yes, this list was built with the help of AI.
 Specifically Claude by Anthropic — one of the companies blocked by this very list.

 ## Subscribe